 Buy in Bulk with Reusable Bags or Containers

 Reducing our reliance on single-use packaging across all industries is seen as both crucial to the zero waste movement and relatively easily achievable.
-In fact, anyone can start today, simply by avoiding individually packaged products and buying in bulk wherever possible.
+In fact, anyone can start today by simply avoiding individually packaged products and buying in bulk wherever possible.
 Whether its grains, cereals, and pasta, or cleaning products for the office, buying in bulk and reusing containers or bags will allow you to rely less on individually packaged products while also keeping reusable shopping bags and containers in the loop for as long as possible.
 Additionally, buying in bulk can help you save money in the long run, giving you even more incentive to go big.

 Get Creative and Ditch Ready-Made Products